adamwong246/adamwong246.github.io/src/resume.md

 - managed assets via Amazon S3
 - revived an out of date Rspec and Cucumber test suite for continuous integration
 - optimized high traffic queries by replacing ActiveRecord calls with raw SQL

-### Ruby on Rails developer, Spaceport

-#### June 2012 - March, 2013

-I developed the RoR app, spaceport.io, a platform for porting Actionscript games to iOS and Android.

-- maintained an extensive, pre-existing test suite via Jenkins
-- created responsive/fluid designs with Twitter Bootstrap
-- developed according to BDD methodologies using Cucumber
-- leveraged the Chargify API to enable payments

-### Android developer, [Burnside Digital](http://www.burnsidedigital.com) (formerly ELC Technologies)

-#### April 2011 - April 2012

-I developed Android apps as part of an Agile team that spanned across Android, iOs, Windows and Web platforms.

-- traveled to Palo Alto, California to work with Google
-- formally trained in Agile and Scrum methods and practices
-- examples of work include the well received Postcard on the Run Android app

 ## Education
 ###  University of South Carolina